rubenarakelyan/wackomenace.co.uk/src/content/info/blogroll.md

 * [Phil Gyford](https://www.gyford.com/phil/writing/)
 * [Tom Stuart](https://tomstu.art)

-All these blogs are also available as an [OPML file](/blogroll/rubenarakelyan.opml) and [JSON-WF file](/blogroll/rubenarakelyan.json) to import into your favourite feed reader.
+All these blogs are also available as an [OPML file](/blogroll/rubenarakelyan.opml) to import into your favourite feed reader.

 If you want more recommendations of blogs to read, try [Ye Olde Blogroll](https://blogroll.org).